Get immediate pricing

 Do you pay more for emergency electricity?

 While some people think that emergency electricity costs more than your usual electricity, this is not the case.
-The £5 of emergency credit will go as far and last as long as if you were to put £5 credit in the meter yourself.
-But it is important to pay the emergency credit off as soon as you can, in case you need to use it again.
+The £5 of emergency electricity credit will go as far and last as long as if you were to put £5 credit in the meter yourself.
+But it is important to pay the emergency electricity credit off as soon as you can, in case you need to use it again.
 Some providers automatically add emergency credit if your meter runs low on money between 6pm and 9am.
 As most Post Offices are closed during this time, the supplier understands that it’s quite unlikely that you’ll be able to top up the key.
 But you shouldn’t worry about having to use emergency credit, as it doesn’t cost more.

 Every prepayment meter is slightly different.
-If you’re unsure of how to activate emergency credit, you should check for more information on your supplier’s website.
+If you’re unsure of how to activate emergency electricity credit, then you should check for more information on your supplier’s website.
 Below, we’ve provided some basic instructions for various meter types that may be able to help you.

-If your meter has A and B buttons, you can activate emergency electricity by pressing button B when ‘EmCr’ flashes on the screen, alerting you to the fact that you have no credit remaining.
+If your meter has A and B buttons, you can activate an emergency electricity supply by pressing button B when ‘EmCr’ flashes on the screen, alerting you to the fact that you have no credit remaining.
 The screen should then show ‘EmCr Accepted’.

 Immediate pricing access to all major UK gas suppliers.
 We can save you upto 45% on your business gas prices.